-“I’ve been looking on depersonalization forums and there are people who have had the condition for 10 / 20 / 30 years….
-If that can happen to them…. what’s stopping it happening to me??”
+“I’ve been looking on Depersonalization forums and there are people who have had the condition for 10 / 20 / 30 years….
+If that can happen to them, what’s stopping it happening to me?”

-When I did come across a depersonalization forum, at first I thought that my prayers were answered.
+When I did come across a Depersonalization forum, at first I thought that my prayers were answered.
 Finally, here was an explanation!

-You see, in any anxiety-spectrum condition (which depersonalization is), one of the very worst things that you can do is actively and continually research it.
+It took me a long time to realize that there was actually nothing to be worried about.
+You see, in any anxiety-spectrum condition (which Depersonalization is), one of the very worst things that you can do is constantly research and talk about it.

 Let me explain: